kolism/Granite/README.md

-# 🗻Granite
+# 🗻Granite SSG
  4kb Mini static site generator in Node.

- Deploy to vercel easily!
+ ## Write content in markdown, display it how you like with templates, then deploy to your host!

   ##### Demo of what is generated with this repo: https://granite.vercel.app/